teateatea/heartbreaker/A/Classes/1/Bespoke/Miss Isle's Downtime.md

 **"Does anybody here even have active combat experience?
 Or you all just wave knives around like a bunch of kids?"**

 **"What the fuck did you just say?
-'Adventure' my ass, you'll just get yourself killed.
+'Adventurer' my ass, you'll just get yourself killed.
+Or worse.
 You know what, I've made up my mind.
-I'm going to whip you into shape."**
+I'm going to whip you into shape.
+Get up."**

 > *No, an actual shape you lumpy pile of shit.
 Gods I have so much work to do.*
 ___